-Table 4-12 presents a summary of the potential traffic, transportation, and/or parking impacts associated with each alternative as they relate to the criteria defined earlier (see Table 4-1).
+Table 4-24 presents a summary of the potential traffic, transportation, and/or parking impacts associated with each alternative as they relate to the criteria defined earlier (see Table 4-1).
 It is important to note that additional modeling is currently being conducted and will be included in the Final EIS.
-Current data utilized in the Draft modeling is included in Appendix I.
+Current data utilized in the Draft modeling is included in Appendix J.

-Environmental Attributes No Action Alternative 1a Alternative 4 (Threshold Criteria) Impact (Magnitude and Duration) Impact (Magnitude and Duration) Impact (Magnitude and Duration) Traffic (Vehicular and Pedestrian), Transpor tation and Parking Would result in impact to area vehicular traffic and/or transportation routes?
+• Environmental Attributes (Threshold Criteria) No Action Impact (Magnitude and Duration) Alternative 1a Impact (Magnitude and Duration) Alternative 4 Impact (Magnitude and Duration) Traffic (Vehicular and Pedestrian), Transpor tation and Parking Would result in a change in vehicular traffic congestion, delays, or safety risks on roadways?
 Any anticipated impacts?
-Would result in impact to area pedestrian traffic and routes?
+No, None (no construction) Yes, Minor-Moderate (approaching significant) Long-Term Adverse (SB truck traffic, increased traffic over time w/ no improvements) Yes, Negligible- Minor Short-Term Adverse (Construction) 1 Yes, Moderate- Significant Long- Term Adverse Operations (SB truck traffic) 2 Yes, Negligible- Minor Short-Term Adverse (Construction) 1 Yes, Moderate to Significant Long- Term Beneficial (elimination of truck traffic) Would result in change in the LOS on roadways?
 Any anticipated impacts?
-No, None (no construction) Yes, Minor-Moderate (approaching significant) Long-Term Adverse (SB truck traffic, increased traffic over time w/ no improvements) No, Minor-Moderate Long-Term Negative Yes, Negligible- Minor Short-Term Adverse (Construction) Yes, Moderate- Significant Long- Term Adverse Operations (SB truck traffic) No, Minor- Moderate Long- Term Beneficial Yes, Negligible- Minor Short-Term Adverse (Construction) Yes, Moderate to Significant Long- Term Beneficial (elimination of truck traffic) No, Minor- Moderate Long- Term Beneficial Would result in safety issues for the travelling public and/or port personnel Any anticipated impacts?
-No, Minor-Moderate Long-Term Negative No, Minor- Moderate Long- Term Beneficial No, Minor- Moderate Long- Term Beneficial Would result in parking requirements that could not be adequately met or provides undo demand on available public parking availability?
+No, Minor-Moderate Long-Term Negative Yes, Minor- Moderate Long- Term Adverse Operations (Alt 1a without truck traffic) No, Minor- Moderate Long- Term Beneficial Would result in change in the operating capacity of the LPOEs?
+Any anticipated impacts?
+No, Minor-Moderate Long-Term Negative No, Minor- Moderate Long- Term Beneficial No, Minor- Moderate Long- Term Beneficial Would result in change in pedestrian and bicycle activity?
 Any anticipated impacts?
 No, None No, Minor- Long- Term Beneficial No, Minor- Long- Term Beneficial

-Table 4-12.
+Table 4-24.
 Summary of Traffic Impacts.